ppy/osu-wiki/news/2026/2026-02-25-pending-cup-2025-results.md

 ### Vocal track winner - [MaestroSplinter](https://osu.ppy.sh/users/6707918)

 [MaestroSplinter](https://osu.ppy.sh/users/6707918)'s entry showed absolute dominance by winning with a lead of more than **4** points in standardised scoring, proving how well loved this entry is among all judges.
 This makes it not only the track winner but also the **grand prize winner**!
-Make sure to check out this absolute gem!
+Make sure to check out this gem!

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/G_t_clMwZP0" frameborder="0" allowfullscreen></iframe>